anshumaneducation/XPO-CSEH_Codes/README.md

 - It requires pyinstaller library so install it using command `pip3 install pyinstaller`
 - Use this command for building executable `pyinstaller --noconfirm --onefile --windowed  "<path-to-scrpt.py>"`
-- Alternatively auto-py-to-exe can be used but above steps recommended.
+- Alternatively auto-py-to-exe app can be used but above steps recommended, to install this app use command `pip3 install auto_py_to_exe`

 ## How to Run python scripts and bash script